-5. Conclusions
+690 5.
+Conclusions

-The age framework for the mid-to-late Pliocene of the Southern North Sea Basin (SNSB) constructed here reveals that the M2 glacial is represented as a hiatus, confirming interpretations at proximal sites in Belgium and the English North Sea coast.
-Sea surface temperatures were variable, which may be caused by the sensitivity of the shallow Pliocene North Sea to climate change and the influence of freshwater input on lipid biomarker SST proxies.
-Nevertheless, the variability in SSTs matches that in all other currently available SST records from the North Atlantic, indicating that the marine realm was highly dynamic during the mPWP, probably as a result of shifting currents caused by a reorganization/diversion of the North Atlantic Current.
+The age framework for the mid-Pliocene Southern North Sea Basin (SNSB) constructed here reveals that the M2 glacial is represented as a hiatus, confirming interpretations at proximal sites in the Nordic Seas and the English North Sea coast.
+Our terrestrial multi-proxy records show a highly consistent signal between lipid biomarker temperatures and pollen assemblages, which show stable terrestrial temperatures of 10-12 °C, and the continued presence of warm-adapted tree species during the mPWP.
+Importantly, the chronology presented here allows placing earlier terrestrial temperature reconstructions for Pliocene NW Europe (Zagwijn et al., 1992) in time.
+This indicates that the Reuverian Stage concept, characterized by abundant Taxodioidae and Sciadopitys and rare Sequoia, is dated to ~3.2-2.8 Ma.
+Further high-resolution analysis will subdivide and date the Reuverian A-C substages.
+Conversely, sea surface temperatures were variable, which may be caused by the sensitivity of the shallow Pliocene North Sea to climate change and the influence of freshwater input on lipid biomarker SST proxies.
+Nevertheless, the variability in SSTs matches that in all other currently available SST records from the North Atlantic and Nordic Seas, indicating that the marine realm was highly dynamic during the mPWP, probably as a result of shifting currents caused by a reorganization/diversion of the North Atlantic Current after the M2.
+Thus, our multi-proxy approach for the first time reveals that land-sea climate evolution in the SNSB was asynchronous during the mPWP.